Description

 Join a journey of sacrifice, brotherhood, and the unbreakable spirit of a pilot fighting for freedom and for a place in a world that too often rejects him.

-Beta Reader and Editorial Reviews:
+Reader and Editorial Reviews:

 -